cilliagustin/flixmix_rest_api/README.md

 ## User Stories
+[Click Here](https://github.com/users/cilliagustin/projects/4) to open the GitHub kanban Board and see all stories.
 The backend segment of the project primarily emphasizes its administrative aspect and encompasses two user stories:
 - User story: Admin control of database
     - As an Admin, I can edit or delete any movie uploaded to the database as well as the lists reviews and comments created by the users to control the database posted and avoid inappropriate content